-The Herbert Street Living Stream and the Merri-Edgars wetland are both recent projects which prioritised biodiversity and habitat outcomes in their design.
-Continued implementation of these green infrastructure projects which retain water in the landscape and naturalise modified creeks and drainage lines will greatly contribute to Moreland's natural environment.
+The Herbert Street Living Stream and the Merri-Edgars wetland are both recent IWM projects which prioritised biodiversity and habitat in their design.
+Continued implementation of green-blue infrastructure and IWM projects will greatly contribute to Merri-bek's natural environment.